AdorableClowder/AdorableClowder/docs/_PRESS-RELEASE.md

 ## Why KarmaKonnect: ##
   There is a gap in the education industry.
 Learning isn't a one-size-fits-all experience.
 Learning online can be too generic and lacks feedback.
 And traditional education can be costly and time-consuming.

-  We give you access to individual who are passionate about what you want to learn.
-By adding a personal touch, you are more likely to be engaged while exchanging skills and passion for free.
+  We give you access to individuals who are passionate about what you want to learn.
+By adding a personal touch, you are more likely to be engaged while exchanging skills for free.

 ## Get matched with awesome people in your organization ##